Time-cost-error trade-off relation in thermodynamics: The third law and beyond

 \section{Trade-off relation for time-independent driving}

 We consider thermodynamic processes that are driven by time-independent protocols.
-That is, the system is relaxed to a stationary state, which can be equilibrium or nonequilibrium.
+That is, the system relaxes toward a stationary state, which can be equilibrium or nonequilibrium.
 For such the processes, it was proved that the irreversible entropy production is lower bounded by the relative entropy between the initial and final distributions \cite{Shiraishi.2019.PRL,Vu.2021.PRL2},

 where $\mca{D}(p\|q)\coloneqq\sum_np_n\ln(p_n/q_n)$.
 Due to the monotonicity of the relative entropy under information processing, we obtain a further lower bound for $\Sigma_\tau$ in terms of the relative entropy between coarse-grained probability distributions as